 One of the proposals for enshrining within a future Islands Act is the possibility of a duty for all future Scottish Governments to prepare a ‘National Islands Plan’, which would set out an on-going range of commitments across all policy areas of Government to support, promote and empower Island communities to build a wealthier and fairer future for themselves.

 Linked to this duty, it would also be proposed that Ministers would have the ability to issue statutory guidance on island-proofing, which relevant public bodies would require to have regard to in connection with the exercising of their functions and duties.

-The idea of national plan linked to statutory guidance on island proofing is measure that the Scottish Islands Federation is strongly supporting. it would ensure that the challenging aspects of island life would be considered in detail and a better understanding of island live would be achieved, to ensure transport, education, health and all other fundamental areas of island life met island rather than mainland targets.
+The idea of national plan linked to statutory guidance on island proofing is a measure that the Scottish Islands Federation is strongly supporting.
+It would ensure that the challenging aspects of island life would be considered in detail and a better understanding of island life would be achieved, to ensure transport, education, health and all other fundamental areas of island life met island rather than mainland targets.